-The Fund expects that a typical investor in the Sub-fund will be a long-term investor who knows and accepts the risks associated with this type of investment, as set in section 6 of this Prospectus.
-The typical investor will be seeking to invest a portion of his/her overall portfolio in securities of Eastern European companies listed on the stock exchanges of countries in Central & Eastern Europe, especially the first wave accession Central & Eastern European countries (qualifying as Regulated Markets) and in ADRs/GDRs of Eastern European companies listed on stock exchanges within the OECD (qualifying as Regulated Markets) with the goal of obtaining long-term capital appreciation.
+Profile of the typical investor The Fund expects that a typical investor in the Sub-fund will be a long-term investor who knows and accepts the risks associated with this type of investment, as set in section 6 of this Prospectus.
+The typical investor will be seeking to invest a portion of his/her overall portfolio in securities of Eastern European companies listed on the stock exchanges associated with this type of investment, as set in section 6 of this Prospectus.
+The typical investor will be seeking to invest a portion of his/her overall portfolio in securities of goal of obtaining long-term capital appreciation.

-account the EU criteria for environmentally sustainable economic activities as per the Taxonomy Regulation.
-The Sub-fund does not consider the adverse impacts of investment decisions on sustainability factors.
-Investors should note the specific risk warnings contains in section 6. of this Prospectus and more particularly the regarding: Equity.
+Taxonomy Regulation and principal adverse impact Risk factors The investments underlying the Sub-fund do not take into account the EU criteria for environmentally sustainable economic activities as per the Taxonomy Regulation.The Sub-fund does not consider the adverse impacts of its investment decisions on sustainability factors.Investors should note the specific risk warnings contained in section 6. of this Prospectus and more particularly those

+Equity.
 Emerging markets.
 Depositary receipts (ADRs, GDRs).
+These instruments

-These instrument represent shares in companies trading outside the markets on which the depositary receipts are trade.
-The depositary receipts are traded.
-The depositary receipts are traded on Recognist Exchanges, but there may be other risks associate with the underlying shares of such instruments, such political, inflationary, exchange rate or custody.
-Derivatives.
-Warrants.
+represent shares in companies trading outside the markets on which the depositary receipts are traded.
+The depositary receipts are traded on Recognised Exchanges, but there may be other risks associated with the underlying shares of such instruments, such as political, inflationary, exchange rate or custody.

+Derivatives.Warrants.

 Foreign exchange.

 Investment Manager Generali Asset Management S.p.A.
-Società di gestione or risparmio.
-Reference Currency EUR in section 6. of this Prospectus and more particularly tho regarding: • Equity. • Emerging markets. • Depositary receipts (ADRs, GDRs).
-These instrumer represent shares in companies trading outside to markets on which the depositary receipts are trade.
-The depositary receipts are traded on Recognist Exchanges, but there may be other risks associate with the underlying shares of such instruments, such political, inflationary, exchange rate or custody. • Derivatives. • Warrants. • Foreign exchange.
-Investment Manager Generali Asset Management S.p.A.
-Società di gestione or risparmio.
-EUR The Sub-fund does not consider the adverse impacts of its Reference Currency EUR Risk factors Equity.
-Emerging markets.
-Depositary receipts (ADRs, GDRs).
-These instruments represent shares in companies trading outside the markets on which the depositary receipts are traded.
-The depositary receipts are traded on Recognised Exchanges, but there may be other risks associated with the underlying shares of such instruments, such as political, inflationary, exchange rate or custody.
-Derivatives.
-Warrants.
-Investment Manager Generali Asset Management S.p.A.
 Società di gestione del risparmio.

-Launch Date of the Sub-fund 2 April 2002 Reference Currency EUR Launch Date of the Sub-fund 2 April 2002 Redemption Commission 0% Redemption Commission 0%
+Reference Currency EUR

+Launch Date of the Sub-fund 2 April 2002

+Redemption Commission 0%

-Management Fee of the Share Classes potentially available in the Sub-fund (expressed as maximum rates)
+Management Fee of the Share Class A: 0.50%

+Classes potentially available in the Sub-fund (expressed as Class B: 0.80%

+maximum rates) Class C: 1.00%

 For the Share Classes currently available in the Sub-fund, please refer to the Website of the Management Company.
-Please also refer to section 9. of this Prospectus for further information on fees and charges which are the same for all Funds and/or for each class of Shares.
+Please also refer Class D: 1.80%

+to section 9. of this Prospectus for further information on fees and charges which are the same for all Funds and/or for each class of Class E: 2.30%

+Shares.
+Class G: 0.65%

+Class G1: 0.65%

+Class R: 0.80%

+Class Z: 0.00%